koor-tech/handbook.koor.tech/docs/handbook/people-ops/travel.md

 ## Travel Insurance

 Koor Technologies, Inc. offers travel insurance for business travel for all the US-based employees.
-Full details of Travel Policy can be found in [Here](https://drive.google.com/file/d/188gtgD_5S_-mL8UkPiudgritsiiiyDUR/view?usp=sharing)
+Full details of Travel Insurance Policy can be found in [Here](#TODO).

 ### Flights